 Domaine Jacques Carillon

 Domaine Jacques Carillon sits at a quiet address in Puligny-Montrachet, producing Chardonnay from one of Burgundy's most closely studied appellations.
-Awarded Pearl 2 Star Prestige recognition in 2025, the domaine operates within a peer set that includes several of the village's most allocation-constrained producers.
+Awarded Pearl 2 Star Prestige recognition in 2025, the domaine operates within a comparable set that includes several of the village's most allocation-constrained producers.
 Visiting requires advance planning and a tolerance for the particular rhythms of small Burgundian estate culture.

 The Ground Beneath the Vines